Text2Interaction: Establishing Safe and Preferable Human-Robot Interaction: Introduction

 \section{Introduction}

 We are moving toward a future where robots are fully integrated into our everyday lives, from manufacturing~\citep{semeraro_2023_HumanRobot} to healthcare~\citep{nertinger_2022_AcceptanceRemote} to households~\citep{prats_2008_CompliantInteraction}.
 In these settings, robots must quickly adapt to individual human preferences and changing circumstances.
 However, current robotic platforms severely lack in this aspect, which prevents their application to daily tasks and widespread acceptance.
-Recent works~\cite{ichter_2022_CanNot, lin_2023_Text2MotionNaturala, yang_2024_Text2ReactionEnabling} present promising approaches to seamlessly incorporate task-level preferences, answering the question ``\emph{What} should the robot do?''.
-However, to accurately reflect user preferences in the motion and control of the robot, we also have to address the questions ``Which \emph{path} should the robot choose?'' and ``How \emph{fast}, \emph{soft}, or \emph{precise} should the robot be?'' respectively.
-Unfortunately, recent proposed methods in motion planning~\cite{losey_2022_PhysicalInteraction, ghosal_2023_EffectModeling, fitzgerald_2022_INQUIREINteractive} and safe control~\cite{yu_2022_AdaptiveHumanRobot, lu_2020_HumanrobotCollaboration, bestick_2018_LearningHuman} tend to require labor-intensive human feedback to adapt to such preferences.
-These solutions are, therefore, tailored to fulfill the desires of a broad user group and fall short when it comes to situational awareness and fast-changing preferences.
+Recent works~\cite{ichter_2022_CanNot, lin_2023_Text2MotionNaturala, yang_2024_Text2ReactionEnabling} present promising approaches to seamlessly incorporate task-level preferences, answering the question, ``\emph{What} should the robot do?''
+In human-robot interaction (HRI), we must further address two key user preferences about the behavior of the robot: motion preferences, which determine "Which \emph{path} should the robot choose?", and control preferences, which dictate "How \emph{fast}, \emph{soft}, or \emph{precise} should the robot be?"
+Recently proposed methods in motion planning~\cite{losey_2022_PhysicalInteraction, ghosal_2023_EffectModeling, fitzgerald_2022_INQUIREINteractive} and safe control~\cite{yu_2022_AdaptiveHumanRobot, lu_2020_HumanrobotCollaboration, bestick_2018_LearningHuman} tend to require labor-intensive human feedback to adapt to such preferences.
+Hence, these solutions learn a preferable behavior offline and, therefore, fall short when it comes to situational awareness and fast-changing preferences.
 Additionally, most recent works~\cite{fitzgerald_2022_INQUIREINteractive, yu_2023_LanguageRewards, zhao_2023_LearningHuman,xie_2024_Text2RewardReward,ma_2024_EurekaHumanlevel,hwang_2024_PromptableBehaviors} treat human preferences as an additive reward, requiring them to carefully balance task success and user satisfaction.